MexIvanov/Grover-MathOracle/README.md

 Described in paper "Developing Mathematical Oracle Functions for Grover Quantum Search Algorithm": https://arxiv.org/abs/2109.05921

 The circuit was built in "Quirk" quantum simulator by Craig Gidney https://algassert.com/

+To open the circuit - download file "Grover Search Math Oracle.html" and open it with a web browser